Blinko

 Blinko Local

 Sunday at 6pm.
 Every table full.
-The kitchen is running at capacity, tickets are stacking, and the owner — call him Marco — is calling orders, expediting plates, and trying to remember whether the walk-in has enough prep for the night.
-He is not thinking about his loyalty program.
-He has not thought about his loyalty program since Tuesday, when he set up a campaign and told himself he would check on it later.
+The kitchen's running at capacity, tickets are stacking, and the owner — call him Marco — is calling orders, expediting plates, and trying to remember whether the walk-in has enough prep for the night.
+He's not thinking about his loyalty program.
+He hasn't thought about it since Tuesday, when he set up a campaign and told himself he'd check on it later.

 "Later" is a myth in restaurants.
 Later is next week.
 Next week is never.

-This is not a discipline problem.
-This is a structural mismatch between what loyalty programs have traditionally required — regular monitoring, manual outreach, campaign adjustment — and the reality of running a restaurant, where the owner's attention is consumed entirely by the building they are standing in.
+This isn't a discipline problem.
+It's a structural mismatch between what loyalty programs have traditionally required — regular monitoring, manual outreach, campaign adjustment — and the reality of running a restaurant, where the owner's attention is consumed entirely by the building they're standing in.

 The Loyalty Program That Requires Constant Management Will Die

 Most restaurant loyalty programs follow a recognizable arc.
 Owners sign up with genuine intentions.
-They run one or two campaigns in the first few weeks.
-They watch the numbers for a bit.
+They run a campaign or two in the first few weeks, watch the numbers for a bit.
 Then things get busy — a catering event, a staff call-out, a week where inventory was wrong twice — and the program quietly fades into the background.

-The root cause is simple: the program required the owner to be its engine.
+That's the root cause.
+The program required the owner to be its engine.
 And the owner has a restaurant to run.

 What Blinko's AI Copilot Actually Does

 The Marketing Copilot in Blinko is designed for exactly this constraint.
-It does not wait for Marco to log in.
-It watches his customer data continuously — tracking visit frequency, identifying customers who are approaching the lapse window, monitoring campaign performance — and it acts on what it finds.
+It doesn't wait for Marco to log in.
+It watches his customer data continuously — tracking visit frequency, identifying customers approaching the lapse window, monitoring campaign performance — and it acts on what it finds.

-When a regular who used to come in three times a week goes quiet for 21 days, the Copilot does not wait for Marco to notice the empty chair.
+When a regular who used to come in three times a week goes quiet for 21 days, the Copilot doesn't wait for Marco to notice the empty chair.
 It sends him a push notification: "8 regulars haven't been in for 3 weeks — want to send a win-back offer?"
 Marco sees it during a slow moment at the host stand, taps yes, reviews the pre-written message, and sends it.
-The entire intervention takes 45 seconds.
+The whole intervention takes 45 seconds.

-That is the key structural shift.
-The Copilot handles the surveillance — constantly checking who is drifting, when campaigns are underperforming, which regulars are at risk.
+That's the key structural shift.
+The Copilot handles the surveillance — constantly checking who's drifting, when campaigns are underperforming, which regulars are at risk.
 Marco handles the decisions.
 He decides whether to send the win-back, whether the message sounds right, whether to adjust the offer.
 The parts that require a human — judgment, voice, relationship — stay with him.
-The parts that required him to be a marketing analyst, working off a spreadsheet at midnight, are handled automatically.
+The parts that used to require him to act as a marketing analyst, working off a spreadsheet at midnight, are handled automatically.

 Managing From the Expo Line, Not the Office

-Restaurants do not have office hours.
-The operational cadence of a restaurant makes it impossible to schedule dedicated time for marketing tasks the way a retail store or professional services firm might.
+Restaurants don't have office hours.
+The operational pace makes it impossible to schedule dedicated time for marketing tasks the way a retail store or law firm might.
 The owner is always in the building, always in the service.

-The tool has to fit the window available, or it does not get used.
+Here's the thing: the tool has to fit the window available, or it doesn't get used.
 For restaurant owners, that window is narrow and constantly interrupted.

 Voice and Conversational Setup

 One of the friction points that kills loyalty program adoption is campaign setup.
-Most platforms require owners to navigate menus, define parameters, set thresholds, write copy — a process that takes twenty minutes the first time and still takes eight the fifth.
-That is eight minutes the owner does not have.
+Most platforms require owners to work through menus, define parameters, set thresholds, write copy — a process that takes twenty minutes the first time and still takes eight the fifth time.
+That's eight minutes the owner doesn't have.

 Blinko's conversational AI interface eliminates that friction.
 Marco can open the app and say: "Run a happy hour promo for Thursday — 20% off appetizers for anyone who checks in between 4 and 6pm."
 The Copilot structures the campaign, sets the time window, drafts the message, and presents it for review.
 Marco reads it, adjusts anything that sounds off, and approves.
 Total time: two minutes.